-- A) Gaining Survival Insights from Our Ancestors - B) Dire Effects of Our Mental Simplifications - C) Refusing Unfair Generalizations - D) How Our Brains Work When Categorizing People - E) Our Marked Inclination to Categorize Individuals

-2. What is the primary message conveyed about human behavior in the passage?

-- A) Humans are inherently judgmental and rely heavily on snap judgments based on appearance. - B) Human brains are wired to make accurate assessments of character based on facial features. - C) Babies are naturally inclined to trust serious-looking faces over friendly-looking ones. - D) Snap judgments based on appearance are fair and ethical due to their evolutionary importance. - E) Psychologist Alexander Todorov argues that first impressions are always accurate and reliable.

-3. The tone in the passage appears to be ----

-- A) instructive and humorous

-- B) indifferent and informal

-- C) analytical and cautionary
+- 1. What is the text mainly about? - A) Gaining Survival Insights from Our Ancestors - B) Dire Effects of Our Mental Simplifications - step by step C) Refusing Unfair Generalizations anlatmalı - D)How Dur Brains Work When Categorizing People - E) Our Marked Inclination to Categorize Individuals - 2.
+What is the primary message conveyed about human behavior in the passage? - M Humans are inherently judgmental and rely heavily on snap judgments based on appearance. - B) Human brains are wired to make accurate assessments of character based on facial features. - C) Babies are naturally inclined to trust serious-looking faces over friendly-looking ones.) - D) Snap judgments based on appearance are fair and ethical due to their evolutionary importance. - E) Psychologist Alexander Todorov argues that first impressions are always accurate and reliable. - 3.
+The tone in the passage appears to be ---- - A) instructive and humorous - B) indifferent and informal - (2) analytical and cautionary furthe